Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Kubernetes.md

 If you are running embedded journal and masters write journal each to its persistent storage, you should write your own Kubernetes Jobs that go to each of them and perform format.

+If you are running Alluxio workers with [tiered storage]({{ '/en/advanced/Alluxio-Storage-Management.html#multiple-tier-storage' | relativize_url }}),
+and you have Persistent Volumes configured for Alluxio, the storage should be cleaned up too.
+You should delete and recreate the Persistent Volumes.

-Once all the journals have been formatted, you are ready to restart the Alluxio master and worker Pods.
+Once all the journals and Alluxio storage have been formatted, you are ready to restart the Alluxio master and worker Pods.

 **Step 4: Restart Alluxio master and worker Pods**